geoffkip/Amazon-Fresh-Fetch/README.md

 streamlit run amazon_agent.py
 ```

-The application will open in your default browser at `http://localhost:8501`
+The application will open in your default browser (typically at `http://localhost:8501` or `http://localhost:8503`)

+**First Run**: A Chrome browser window will open for Amazon Fresh.
+You'll need to manually log in once.
+Your session will be saved automatically.

 ## 📖 Usage